lgibelli/singularity-docs/index.rst

 ~~~~~~~~~~~~~

 If you are interested in containing an environment or filesystem
-locations, we highly recommend that you look at the and our
+locations, we highly recommend that you look at the ``singularity run help`` and our
 documentation on `flags`_ to better customize this command.

 Examples